-Choices you can make in your day-to-day life can lessen your personal impact on the environment.
+The Daily Choices you can make to lessen your personal impact on the environment.

 Many people wonder which daily activities can have the biggest impact on reducing their carbon footprint.
 The good news is - a study published in August 2020 tackled exactly that question and came up with a list of impactful actions.
 You may be surprised to learn that living car-free is at the top of the list.
 Not ready for such a drastic shift?
 There are many daily choices you can make to reduce your carbon footprint.